 The Evidence-based Decision Making (EBDM) process provides a mechanism for staying current in practice by addressing gaps in knowledge so that the clinician can provide the best care possible.
-To accomplish this EBDM requires understanding new concepts and skills, the first and often the most difficult is how to ask an answerable question.
+To accomplish this EBDM requires the understanding of new concepts and skills, the first and often the most difficult is how to ask an answerable question.
 This question provides the basis for identifying the key terms for conducting an efficient search, the second step of the EBDM process.
 These two steps provide the basis for the three that follow: critically appraising the evidence, applying the results in clinical practice, and evaluating the outcome.
-The EBDM approach recognizes that clinicians can never be completely current with all conditions, medications, materials, or available products.
+The EBDM approach recognises that clinicians can never be completely current with all conditions, medications, materials, or available products.